ABAP Keyword Documentation → ABAP − Reference → Processing External Data → ABAP Database Access → ABAP SQL → ABAP SQL - Reads

 A Native SQL database commit can be made explicitly using the statement

-COMMIT CONNECTION
+COMMIT CONNECTION.

 Example

-stops the database cursor from being closed using
+The addition WITH HOLD stops the database cursor from being closed using

 an explicit database commit and the statement